What is SAP Fiori?

 The Fiori Launchpad is the central tool for managing, displaying and operating the apps.
-The launchpad is, so to speak, the framework application of SAP Fiori.
+The Launchpad is, so to speak, Fiori’s frame application.
 It can be used with the following clients: Web Browser, SAP Fiori Client and SAP Business Client.
 Important Fiori transactions are:

 Fiori Launchpad Transactions

 - SAP Fiori Launchpad – Transaction: /UI2/FLP

 - Fiori Lpd.
 Designer (client over.) – Transaction: /UI2/FLPD_CUST

 - Fiori Lpd.
 Designer (clientabh.) – Transaction: /UI2/FLPD_CONF

 - SAP Fiori Launchpad – Checks – Transaction: /UI2/FLC

 Concept – The Launchpad home page is the first page the user sees after logging in.
 It is the entry point for SAP Fiori applications on mobile or desktop devices.
 The Start screen displays tiles that can be used to launch applications, and may display other information.
 The page can be personalized.
 You can add or delete tiles and bundle them into groups.
 The start page is provided by the SAP Fiori Launchpad.
 The application uses this homepage and does not design its own homepage.

 The application can use the following services provided by the Fiori Launchpad:

 - Settings (applications only) – Each application can provide application-specific settings for the Launchpad.